polina-tsvilodub/MLinPractice/README.md

 By default, the evaluation metrics are accuracy, balanced accuracy, F1 score, Cohen's kappa and the AUC of the ROC.
 The Evaluation results are written to a csv file.
 The following optional arguments can be provided:
-- `-cve`or `--cv_export`: path where the csv file containing evaluation results for all crossvalidation folds will be written.
+- `-cve`or `--cv_export`: path where the csv file containing evaluation results of the crossvalidation folds of the SVM classifier will be written.
 If not provided, default location util.py/EVAL_RESULTS_PATH + "cv_eval_results.csv" will be used.
-- `-fe`or `--final_classifier_export`: path where the csv file containing evaluation results for best performing classifier will be written.
-If not provided, default location util.py/EVAL_RESULTS_PATH + "final_classifier_eval_results.csv" will be used.
+- `-de`or `--dummy_classifier_export`: path where the csv file containing evaluation results for the dummy classifier will be written.
+If not provided, default location util.py/EVAL_RESULTS_PATH + "dummy_classifier_eval_results.csv" will be used.
+- `-svm`or `--svm_classifier`: flag if the SVM classifier will be used.
+- `-svmk`or `--svm_k`: number of folds to be used in the cross-validation GridSearch on the SVM classifier.

 Moreover, the script support importing and exporting trained classifiers with the following optional arguments: